dushimsam/GSoC-23/README.md

 In the pipeline are several exciting improvements to look forward to:

 - #### Updating REST APIs to Version 2 Standards:
-   We plan to update the existing REST APIs to align with the latest standards of Version 2.
+   Planning to update the existing REST APIs to align with the latest standards of Version 2.
 This update will ensure enhanced functionality, better usability, and improved compatibility with evolving requirements.
-- #### Integrating the new APIs on the FOSSOlogy UI.
+- #### Integration of New APIs with FOSSology UI:
-- Improving the performance of the APIs in terms of the response time and speed.
+   There's still a work on integrating the newly developed APIs into the FOSSology user interface to finish the work of migrating FOSSology to Full-stack architecture.
-- Increasing the compatibility of the current architecture (Monolithic) and the REST API architecture.
+- #### Performance Boost for APIs:

-Integration of New APIs with FOSSology UI: We're working on seamlessly integrating the newly developed APIs into the FOSSology user interface.
-This integration will provide users with a unified and intuitive experience, making it even more convenient to manage licenses and related tasks.
+   There's a huge work on enhancing the performance of the APIs in terms of response time and speed, by incorparating different techniques like Caching.

-Performance Boost for APIs: We're dedicated to enhancing the performance of the APIs in terms of response time and speed.
-This optimization will lead to quicker interactions, allowing users to efficiently navigate and interact with the platform.
+- #### Enhanced Compatibility between the Architectures:

-Enhanced Compatibility between Architectures: We're striving to improve compatibility between the current monolithic architecture and the REST API architecture.
-This will ensure a smooth transition, maintain a cohesive system, and enable efficient coexistence of both architectural styles.
+   There's a need in improving the compatibility between the current monolithic architecture and the new REST API architecture, such that the change on one end won't affect the performance of the other.

 ## Major Takeaways: 📚